GDPR Code of Conduct for True Influence

 20. GSD Data Subject’s Rights Management policy

-In order to meet these rights of the data subject such as “Access”, “Rectification”, “Erasure”, “Portability” and Right to impose “Restrictions”, TIG has enabled its GSD storage and access systems in such a manner that a data set belonging to a specified data subject may be extracted separately and processed.
+In order to meet these rights of the data subject such as “Access”, “Rectification”, “Erasure”, “Portability” and Right to impose “Restrictions”, True Influence has enabled its GSD storage and access systems in such a manner that a data set belonging to a specified data subject may be extracted separately and processed.

 The system has therefore been designed to be compliant to the most stringent requirements of GDPR.